-Ratings: S&P: Applied for Fitch: Applied for See "OTHER INFORMATION-Ratings"
+Ratings: S&P: Applied for Fitch: Applied for See "OTHER INFORMATION - Ratings"

-Due: February 15, as shown on Page 2
+Due: February 15, as shown on page 2

-Entry-Only
+NEW ISSUE - Book-Entry-Only

-Counsel, under existing law, interest on the Bonds is excludable from gross income for federal income tax ds are not "private activity bonds."
+In the opinion of Bond Counsel, under existing law, interest on the Bonds is excludable from gross income for federal income tax purposes, and the Bonds are not "private activity bonds."
 See "TAX MATTERS" herein.

-DNDS WILL NOT BE DESIGNATED AS "QUALIFIED TAX-EXEMPT OBLIGATIONS" FOR FINANCIAL INSTITUTIONS.
+THE BONDS WILL NOT BE DESIGNATED AS "QUALIFIED TAX-EXEMPT OBLIGATIONS" FOR FINANCIAL INSTITUTIONS.

-\$7,870,000 CITY OF LEWISVILLE, TEXAS (Denton and Dallas Counties, Texas) WATERWORKS AND SEWER SYSTEM REVENUE BONDS, SERIES 2018 ber 1, 2018 m Date of Delivery
+\$46,540,000 CITY OF LEWISVILLE, TEXAS (Denton and Dallas Counties) GENERAL OBLIGATION REFUNDING AND IMPROVEMENT BONDS, SERIES 2018

+Dated Date: September 1, 2018 Interest to accrue from Date of Delivery

-Interest on the \$7,870,000 City of Lewisville, Texas, Waterworks and Sewer System Revenue Bonds, ds"), will accrue from the date of delivery to the Initial Purchaser thereof (the "Date of Delivery"), will be 5 and August 15 of each year commencing February 15, 2019, until maturity or prior redemption and will asis of a 360-day year consisting of twelve 30-day months.
-The definitive Bonds will be initially registered Cede & Co., the nominee of The Depository Trust Company ("DTC") pursuant to the Book-Entry-Only in.
-Beneficial ownership of the Bonds may be acquired in denominations of \$5,000 or integral multiples delivery of the Bonds will be made to the owners thereof.
-Principal of and interest on the Bonds will be Agent/Registrar to Cede & Co., which will make distribution of the amounts so paid to the participating subsequent payment to the beneficial owners of the Bonds.
-See "THE BONDS - Book-Entry-Only Paying Agent/Registrar is The Bank of New York Mellon Trust Company, N.A., Dallas, Texas (see "THE nt/Registrar").
+PAYMENT TERMS . . .
+Interest on the \$46,540,000 City of Lewisville, Texas, General Obligation Refunding and Improvement Bonds, Series 2018 (the "Bonds"), will accrue from the date of initial delivery of the Bonds (the "Date of Delivery"), and will be payable February 15 and August 15 of each year, commencing February 15, 2019 until maturity or prior redemption and will be calculated on the basis of a 360-day year consisting of twelve 30-day months.
+The definitive Bonds will be initially registered and delivered only to Cede & Co., the nominee of The Depository Trust Company ("DTC") pursuant to the Book-Entry-Only System described herein.
+Beneficial ownership of the Bonds may be acquired in denominations of \$5,000 or integral multiples thereof within a maturity.
+No physical delivery of the Bonds will be made to the beneficial owners thereof.
+Principal of and interest on the Bonds will be payable by the Paying Agent/Registrar to Cede & Co., which will make distribution of the amounts so paid to the participating members of DTC for subsequent payment to the beneficial owners of the Bonds.
+See "THE BONDS - Book-Entry-Only System".
+The initial Paying Agent/Registrar is The Bank of New York Mellon Trust Company, N.A., Dallas, Texas (see "THE BONDS - Paying Agent/Registrar").

-ANCE . . .
-The Bonds are issued pursuant to the general laws of the State of Texas (the "State"), particularly Chapter 1502, Texas Government Code, as amended, and an ordinance (the "Ordinance") passed by the City Council and, together with outstanding parity revenue bonds (the "Previously Issued Bonds") and any additional parity revenue bonds (the "Additional Bonds"), are special obligations of the City of Lewisville, Texas (the "City"), payable, both as to principal and interest, solely from and secured by a lien on and pledge of the Net Revenues of the City's Waterworks and Sewer System (the "System").
-The City has not covenanted nor obligated itself to pay the Bonds from monies raised or to be raised from taxation (see "THE BONDS -Authority for Issuance").
+AUTHORITY FOR ISSUANCE . . .
+The Bonds are issued pursuant to the Constitution and general laws of the State of Texas (the "State"), including particularly Chapters 1207 and 1331, Texas Government Code, as amended, and an election held on November 3, 2015, and an ordinance adopted by the City Council and are direct obligations of the City of Lewisville, Texas (the "City"), payable from a direct and continuing annual ad valorem tax levied, within the limits prescribed by law, on all taxable property within the City, as provided in the ordinance authorizing the issuance of the Bonds (the "Ordinance") (see "THE BONDS - Authority for Issuance" and "THE BONDS - Security and Source of Payment").